The futon for sitting and sleeping was very uncomfortable. Also, unless you have a child in bed with you, there’s only sleeping accommodations for...

 Glampers will be able to order pizza from a nearby restaurant located four miles away that they will be able to collect.

+The five tree grove is available to guests to book a guided tree climb.
+Here, the property's professional facilitator will take guests to the top for the best views.
+They can learn all the tree tricks, including coming down upside down, or just hanging out in the giant green net.
+Guests can also book a guided meditative hike that will connect them deeper to themselves, others, and nature.
 For those who want to participate in tree climb tour, glampers can pre-register a tour with their hosts.
 Prices range from $59 per climber for groups of three or fewer people, usually at noon on the property daily.
 For groups of four or over, the price is $40 per climber.

 Extra wood can be provided for an additional fee of $25, and glampers should advise their host one week in advance if they would like to make use of this service.
 Read More